 Who Wears Compression Socks?

-Compression socks are used by persons that want to get better their blood flow, decrease swelling, and add lower-body comfort/support.
+Compression socks are used by people who want to improve blood flow, decrease swelling, and add lower-body comfort/support.
+Except for those with fundamental conditions, most people can benefit from them to improve their physical health.

 Can Compression Socks be Used Daily?